 During heavy physical exertion, the muscles may burn through as much as 3,000 kJ per hour.
 Energy used during exercise is the only form of energy expenditure that you have any control over.

-The energy expenditure of the muscles makes up only 20 per cent or so of the total energy expenditure at rest, but during strenuous exercise, it may increase 50-fold or more.
+The energy expenditure of the muscles makes up only 20 per cent or so of total energy expenditure at rest, but during strenuous exercise, it may increase 50-fold or more.
 Estimating the energy spent during exercise is difficult, as the true value for each person will vary based on factors such as their weight, age, health and the intensity with which each activity is performed.

 Influences on BMR